wroberts/xmlabsync/README.rst

 Known Issues
 ============

-* Does not currently import/export image data for person records.
 * No localization.
 * absync could try harder to preserve UUID information when ``replace``-ing the Address Book.
 My thinking is that the average